Board of Directors

 Gilman is an early computer games pioneer and entrepreneur who founded a computer games company while still in college, took it public and sold it to Hasbro.
 He serves as a member of the board of directors of the Markle Foundation and various other companies and is chairman of the board of the Federation of American Scientists.
 Gilman also has a long record of public service intermixed with his entrepreneurial activities and has won dozens of awards for his various achievements.
 He resides in San Francisco with his wife Amy and their two children.

-CHIEF DEvelopment officer, SFUSD
+interim CHIEF Development officer, SFUSD

 producer - SF Chronicle